 Even with all of the information available about breast augmentation surgery, there are still many misconceptions about the procedure.
 Arkansas Plastic Surgery is here to set the record straight about breast implants!

-Plastic surgeon, Dr. David Bauer, has performed countless breast augmentation surgeries in his 20 plus years of service to Little Rock patients and here is the truth about common breast augmentation myths he’s come across.
+Dr. David Bauer and Dr. Zachary Young, board-certified plastic surgeons, have performed countless breast augmentation surgeries in his 20 plus years of service to Little Rock patients and here is the truth about common breast augmentation myths he’s come across.

 1. “Silicone Implants Are Not Safe”